|

 This site includes Alfred Bloom’s biography, photos, online articles, bibliography, links, and more.

-Alfred Bloom is one of the world's foremost authorities on the study of Shin Buddhism.
-He is Professor Emeritus at the University of Hawaii.
+Rev. Dr. Alfred Bloom (1926–2017) was one of the world's foremost authorities on the study of Shin Buddhism.
+He was Professor Emeritus at the University of Hawaii.
 He received his Ph.D. from Harvard University, taught World Religions and Buddhism at the University of Oregon and the University of Hawaii.
 He was Dean at the Institute of Buddhist Studies, sponsored by the Buddhist Churches of America.
-Prof. Bloom is an ordained Shin priest.
+Prof. Bloom was an ordained Shin priest.

 Dr. Bloom's work appearing in World Wisdom books: